ADHD in Adults

 Give professionals the full picture.
 When you are asked the tough questions about your child's behavior, be sure to answer honestly.
 Your perspective is very important to the evaluation process.

 Keep things moving.
 You are your child's advocate, and have the power to prevent delays in obtaining a diagnosis.
 Check in with doctors or specialists appropriately often to see where you are in the process.

 If necessary, get a second opinion.
 If there is any doubt that your child has received a thorough or appropriate evaluation, you can seek another specialist's help.

 It's normal to feel upset or intimidated by a diagnosis of ADHD.
 But keep in mind that getting a diagnosis can be the first step toward making life better.
 Once you know what you're dealing with, you can start getting treatment—and that means taking control of symptoms and feeling more confident in every area of life.

 An ADHD diagnosis may feel like a label, but it may be more helpful to think of it as an explanation.
-The diagnosis explains why you may have struggled with things like paying attention, following directions, listening closely, organization—things that seem to come easily to other people.
+The diagnosis explains why you may have struggled with life skills such as paying attention, following directions, listening closely, organization—things that seem to come easily to other people.

 In this sense, getting a diagnosis can be a relief.
-You can rest easier knowing that it wasn't laziness or a lack of intelligence standing in your or your child's way, but rather a disorder that you can do something about.
+You can rest easier knowing that it wasn't laziness or a lack of intelligence standing in your or your child's way, but rather a disorder that you can learn how to manage.

-Also keep in mind that an ADHD diagnosis does not mean you are in for a lifetime of suffering.
+Also keep in mind that an ADHD diagnosis is not a sentence for a lifetime of suffering.
 Some people have only mild symptoms, while others experience more pervasive problems.
-But regardless of where you or your child land on this spectrum, there are many things you can do to manage your symptoms.
+But regardless of where you or your child land on this spectrum, there are many steps you can take to manage your symptoms.